Cherokee County, North Carolina: History

 In fall 1838, the area's land was put up for public sale in Franklin.
 Cherokee County was formed in 1839 from Macon County and named for the Cherokee Native Americans.
 A proposal to name the county Junaluska, in honor of the Cherokee leader, was rejected.
 The county's first brick courthouse was constructed in 1844 in downtown Murphy.
 Murphy was incorporated as the county seat in 1851.

 Cherokee County's first industry, a tannery northeast of what would become Andrews, was established by James Stewart in 1852.
 As European-American population increased in the area in the 19th century, the state legislature created new counties.
 In 1861 the southeastern part of Cherokee County became Clay County.
 In 1872, its northeastern part was separated and organized as Graham County.

 Harshaw Chapel, the oldest brick structure and church building in Cherokee County, was constructed in 1869.
 In the late 19th century, there was widespread interest in Native American cultures.
 In the 1870s, the Valentine brothers of Richmond, Virginia, caused extensive damage to at least eight ancient mounds in Cherokee, Haywood, Jackson, and Swain counties.
 They roughly excavated and looted them, seeking artifacts for the museum of their father, Mann S. Valentine, which he operated in Richmond.

 The railroad came to Cherokee County in 1887, with Georgia & North Carolina Railroad's narrow gauge line from Marietta to Culberson – then the largest town in the county.
 The train reached Murphy the following year.
 The county's newspaper, the Cherokee Scout, was founded in 1889.
+In 1892, Cherokee County was the site of a killing that changed legal history and is still studied by law students.
+Moonshiner William Hall got away with murder because his lawyers argued that though he was standing in North Carolina when he fired the shot, the crime happened across the state line in Tennessee and he couldn’t be convicted of murder in North Carolina.
+The state supreme court threw out Hall's conviction.